 - Sleep with a white noise machine on or use a white noise app on your phone to drown out the sound of snoring.

-- You can also try wearing earplugs, which is especially convenient if you’re traveling with your dog or don’t like the sound of white noise.
+- You can also try wearing earplugs, which are especially convenient if you’re traveling with your dog or don’t like the sound of white noise.

 - If your dog is obese, work with your vet to determine a safe and healthy weight loss plan for your pup.
 Also, be sure he’s getting plenty of outdoor playtime and exercise.